pockerman/qubit-notes/how_to/2025-12-22-build-local-mcp-server-3.md

 ## Summary

 In this qubit-note we continue building an MCP server.
 In earlier parts, the server used STDIO, suitable only for local transport.
 This part introduces Server-Sent Events (SSE) to allow remote or streaming communication over HTTP.

+SSE is somehow considered deprecated and the main transport for communicating over HTTP with MCP serveres is Streamable HTTP.
+We will cover this in <a href="2025-12-22-build-local-mcp-server-4.md">part 4</a>.

 ## References